zhuangzhuang131419/McGill/COMP409/Lecture18_Transcation_Memory.md

 * still need correct execution
     * execute optimistically (with no locking)
     * need to detect if any data is modified while we execute our transcation
-        * eg.见图
+        * eg.
+        ```Java
+        atomic {
+         x = 1;
+         y = x;
+         z = x + y;
+        }
+        ```
          * if any Reads or Write x, y, z -> not atomic
          * we need to fix it
             * we could keep an undo-log
             * undo any partial execution and our atomic section & retry section
             * if all data inside data is untouched effectively atomic
                * better if we can avoid visibility of our transcational writes until the transcations succed
                * use isolation
                   * each atomic section,
                      * read buffer(know what we read)
                      * write buffer(we don't write into main memory within a transcation)
                      * no-conflit
                         * end of the transcations, commit the write buffer
                      * conflict
                         * throw away and restart
 ## Language Issue
 * nested transcation
     *